The Best Beaches in South Australia for Fun in the Sun

 September Beach, Lincoln National Park

-Is camping by the beach with just waves and nature around you your idea of a perfect weekend away?
+Is camping by the beach with just the sounds of crashing waves and curious nature around you your idea of a perfect weekend away?
 If so, check out September Beach in Lincoln National Park.
-Ideal for all cars (not just 4WD’s) there are several campsites to book and pitch your tent for the night.
+Ideal for all cars (not just 4WDs), there are several campsites to book and pitch your tent for the night.

 The beach is gorgeous, providing the most beautiful spot to start your day with a morning walk or kayak.
 And don’t worry – if roughing it isn’t your thing you can always get a little fancy by booking a glamping stay with Kata and Belle.